 - Submitted for and posted TCEQ Notice of Intent (NOI) for stormwater discharges.
-The NOI and large construction site notices are posted on the Contractor's Equal Employment Opportunity board in front of the field office to address accessibility concerns. - Implemented proper vegetation clearing practices including installing sediment and erosion control measures prior to beginning the clearing and grubbing work. - Minimized disturbance to aquatic resources during clearing and grubbing by installing silt fence between the construction site and watercourse to prevent sedimentation and equipment from encroaching on protected areas and installing temporary crossings to allow construction equipment to cross various tributary streams. - " Performed weekly inspections to ensure the measures are operating correctly. - Implemented the Environmental Protection Training Plan by providing staff access to the TxDOT Environmental Management System training website.
+The NOI and large construction site notices are posted on the Contractor's Equal Employment Opportunity board in front of the field office to address accessibility concerns. - " Implemented proper vegetation clearing practices including installing sediment and erosion control measures prior to beginning the clearing and grubbing work. - " Minimized disturbance to aquatic resources during clearing and grubbing by installing silt fence between the construction site and watercourse to prevent sedimentation and equipment from encroaching on protected areas and installing temporary crossings to allow construction equipment to cross various tributary streams. - Performed weekly inspections to ensure the measures are operating correctly. - " Implemented the Environmental Protection Training Plan by providing staff access to the TxDOT Environmental Management System training website. - Continues to avoid impacts to streams south of FM 849 until mitigation is secured.